isomerpages/moe-northvistapri/_our-curriculum/English.md

 With the overarching aim of nurturing the joy of reading in students, Storybook Character Day is held annually to bring the characters (of books) to life.
 With a series of activities and lessons leading up to the actual day, both teachers and students will come dressed up in their favourite characters to showcase the range of characters in the reading world.

 ##### **4. Literature Appreciation**
 To deepen the love for reading, specific books such as classic children literature and local storybooks are brought in to be read as a level.
 As a follow-up, fun and engaging activities such as talks by authors and reading circles are conducted to strengthen the understanding of the books.

+##### **5. Postcard Writing Activity**
+In line with P2 Unit 13 Postcards to David, students had the authentic experience of writing a postcard to their parents as a surprise.
+Not only did students have a meaningful learning experience, they also got to showcase their writing to their parents.